jhyuklee/sparc/README.md

 Before running, please change the directories in `create_index.sh` accordingly.

 ## Hosting
-To serve your own covidAsk, use `serve.sh` script.
+To serve your own demo, use `serve.sh` script.
 ```bash
 $ ./serve.sh
 ```